vlasky/pdf-reader-mcp/memory-bank/activeContext.md

 - **Project Root Source:** The server now uses `process.cwd()` as the project root, requiring the launcher to set it appropriately.
 - **`edit_file` Implemented (Basic):** The core structure and basic text/insertion logic for the new tool are in place.
+Return structure fixed.
+- **Batch Error Handling:** Confirmed all relevant tools use "continue on error" and provide detailed individual results.